qoheniac/firefox-tab-sidebar/README.md

 }
 ```

-Then add the files in this repository to your Firefox profile folder.
+Then install [Tab Count in Window Title](https://github.com/Lej77/tab-count-in-window-title) and add the files in this repository to your Firefox profile folder.